BAOOOOOM/MCKE-NovSciQA/README.md

 ---

+## 🚀 What Can You Use This Repository For?

+- Evaluating LLM reasoning methods under **novel knowledge** without pretraining leakage
+- Benchmarking new reasoning approaches beyond Chain-of-Thought
+- Using **MCKE as a reference baseline** for schema-based or knowledge-driven reasoning methods
+- Analyzing failure modes of CoT-style prompting under distribution shifts

+---

 ## ⚠️ Notes on Usage

 - Due to data licensing and size constraints, **some datasets need to be downloaded separately** and placed into the corresponding directories before running the code.